warpKaiba/TMpokeheroes/README.md

 This script will make cards stay face up after you get an incorrect match.

+## PHEasyFish.user.js
+Affects the beach fishing game

+Lets you catch fish very quickly until you run out of energy.

 ## PHEpicScriptEPIC.user.js
 Affects all clicklists.

 This script will automatically "click" through a clicklist for as long as you have the tab open.
 It is not recommended to keep the tab open for an extended period of time.
 This thing racks up interactions extremely quickly, even faster than an autoclicker.

+## PHRoyalTunnelCheat.user.js
+Affects the royal tunnel

+This one sloppily adds all the information needed to solve the current question at the bottom of the page.

 ## PH_partyselectall.user.js
 Affects the storage box page.